Grouping Games make up about 1/3rd of LSAT Logic Game questions, so it is safe to expect that you will have to solve a grouping game question or two.

 In-and-Out Games have only two options.
 They are like the law school admissions process; some people get in and some people don’t.
-There is usually a finite group of people.
-So, who gets in out of five people.
 These questions make heavy use of Conditionals, so we are going to review them in the next lesson.
+These games typically include:

 - Players divided into two teams and they only play on one team.

 Matching Games have entities assigned to multiple groups.

 - Place people who can play on 2 or 3 different teams

 - Assign different pieces of clothing to each person

 - A banquet where each person can eat several different items

 Just like in Ordering Games, you use shorthand to summarize the question’s rules.
 In Ordering Games we discussed The Set Up.
 In Grouping Games, your set up is The Grid.
 You’ll use The Grid to determine who is in and who is out.
 You go through all the entities (usually people) in the game to see if they are on the team (or group, club, etc).